weyoss/redis-smq/README.md

 See [Producer Reference](docs/api/producer.md) for more details.

-RedisSMQ also provides [MultiQueueProducer](docs/api/multi-queue-producer.md) for publishing messages to multiple queues from a single producer.
+RedisSMQ also provides [MultiQueueProducer](docs/api/multi-queue-producer.md) for publishing messages to multiple queues from a single producer instance.

 #### Consumer Class